FlorianBaumgartner/EmbSoftLinux-Project/README.md

 - **Bluetooth Speaker**

 ## Features
-1. **Swiss German Voice Recognition**: Speak in Swiss German, and Swiss Alexa will understand you using the fHNW API.
+1. **Swiss German Voice Recognition**: Speak in Swiss German, and Swiss Alexa will understand you using the FHNW API.
 2. **Feature Extraction with Chatbots**: Harnessing the power of [Huggingface](https://huggingface.co/chat) and [ChatGptX](https://chatgptx.de/) for text processing.
 3. **Music Streaming**: The system finds music tracks on YouTube Music via Yahoo and streams them.
 4. **Interactive OLED Display**: Get visual feedback and song details on the OLED display.